spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/TableSelector.md

-# Table Chooser Implementation Documentation
+# Table Selector Implementation Documentation

 The `TableSelector` is designed to help users select a table from a list of available tables in a SAP UI5 application.
 The tables are aggregated and presented in a dialog, from which a user can select a table.